A stochastic Burgers equation from a class of microscopic interactions: Proofs-outline

-To treat the stochastic differential of $\Y^{n,\gamma}_t$, we replace the spatial terms of form $\sum_{x\in \Z} h(x) \tau_x f(\eta)$, where $h$ is a function on $\Z$ and $f$ is a local function, in terms of the fluctuation field itself to close the evolution equations.
-Such replacements fall under the term `Boltzmann-Gibbs principles' coined by Brox-Rost in \cite{BR} which have general validity.
-For instance, the following result forms the backbone of the argument for Proposition \ref{OU_oldprop}, when starting from the invariant measure $\nu_\rho$, with respect to the papers cited just before the proposition statement. \begin{proposition} Let $f$ be a local $L^2(\nu_\rho)$ function.
-For $t\geq0$ and $h\in \ell^2(\Z)$, we have
+To treat the stochastic differential of $\Y^{n,\gamma}_t$, we replace the spatial terms of form $\sum_{x\in\Z} h(x) \tau_x f(\eta)$, where $h$ is a function on $\Z$ and $f$ is a local function, in terms of the fluctuation field itself to close the evolution equations.
+Such replacements fall under the term ``Boltzmann--Gibbs principles'' coined by Brox--Rost in \cite{BR} which have general validity.
+For instance, the following result forms the backbone of the argument for Proposition~\ref{OU_oldprop}, when starting from the invariant measure $\nu_\rho$, with respect to the papers cited just before the proposition statement.